 Monitoring the cation exchange capacity of your soil and adjusting your lawn care to fit its needs can be one of the most important ways to nurture your lawn or garden.

 Cation exchange capacity measures the ability a soil has to hold onto exchangeable cations.
 All soil is made of clay, silt, organic matter, and sand.
 The parts of soil made up of clay and organic matter have negatively charged sites, which attract positively charged ions, known as cations, and absorb them to pass onto plants.
 Ions are essential plant nutrients, such as calcium, iron, magnesium, manganese, boron, copper, zinc, to name a few.
 When hydrogen ions are in the soil it combines to the negatively charged soil colloid and another positively charged cation is released for the plant root.
 Essentially, these sites attract all the water and nutrients your lawn or plants need to grow.
 If CEC is low, the cations flow through the soil, and your lawn or plants will not have the chance to absorb them.
-Cation exchange capacity is the measurement of that ability to attract and exchange those nutrients, and soils with high CECs tend to have greater water holding capacities due to their clay and organic matter content.
+CEC is the measurement of that ability to attract and exchange those nutrients, and soils with high CECs tend to have greater water holding capacities due to their clay and organic matter content.

 Cations are positively charged ions, which means they have more protons than electrons.
 The ability of a soil to react with them and, in turn, transfer to plants, is the cation exchange capacity.
 Cations commonly found in soil are: calcium, potassium, hydrogen, magnesium, as well as many more.